danwhitford/SainsburyScraper/README.md

 `mvn exec:java` will run the application.

-The `-q` flag can be used to mute the maven output and get JSON only.
+The `-q` flag can be used to mute the maven output and get the JSON output only.